SarahTamayao/BonVoya/README.md

 **Optional Nice-to-have Stories**

 - Dashboard will include a “spot of the day” for any of the locations they’ve specified
+- User can log their travel items & packed luggage

 ### 2. Screen Archetypes